phaserjs/phaser/README.md

 * Color.getWebRGB will now accept either an Object or numeric color value.
 * Rectangle.randomX will return a random value located within the horizontal bounds of the Rectangle.
 * Rectangle.randomY will return a random value located within the vertical bounds of the Rectangle.
+* Using a Game configuration object you can now specify the value of the  `preserveDrawingBuffer` flag for the WebGL renderer.
+By default this is disabled for performance reasons.
+But if you need to be able to take screen shots of your WebGL games using toDataUrl on the game canvas then you'll need to set this to `true` (#987)

 ### Bug Fixes